Bite Blocks in Dentistry: Ensuring Patient Comfort and Safety

 Bite Blocks in Dentistry

-Bite blocks, also known as mouth props or dental blocks, are devices designed to keep a patient’s mouth open during dental procedures.
-These simple yet crucial tools serve multiple purposes, from providing dentists with better access and visibility to protecting both the patient and dental equipment from potential harm.
-As dental procedures have become more complex and patient-centric, the importance of bite blocks has grown significantly.
+Bite blocks, also known as mouth props or dental blocks, are devices designed to keep a patient’s mouth open during dental treatments.
+These simple yet vital tools serve multiple purposes:

 The Importance of Bite Blocks